-This snake brocade cushion handwoven on a backstrap loom by Tzozil women from Chiapas in Southwestern Mexico.
+This black and little white pillow cover with snake brocade is handwoven on a backstrap loom by Tzozil women from Chiapas in Southwestern Mexico.
 Traditional garments such as huilipes and capes are adorned through brocading – a traditional practice which contributes to the renowned richness and complexity of the indigenous dress of Chiapas.
 In the Chiapatecan highlands, brocade is seen not only as an art form but as a sacrosanct ritual, passed down by gods and perfected by ancestors.
-These pieces exemplify the blending of a rich and ancient traditional craft with contemporary aesthetics and designs, with the result being truly Mexican products.
+These pieces exemplify the blending of a rich and ancient traditional craft with contemporary aesthetics and designs, with the result being truly Mexican pieces.

 17.72 x 12.99 inches